 Students will participate in a 'hands on' media-based elective.
-They will learn the following skills and techniques as they relate to film making and media production.
-A brief history of film making in Australia.
+This media course focuses the skills and techniques as they relate to film making and media production.
+A brief history of media and film making in Australia is taught, together with the fundamental elements that make up the codes and conventions of media.
 Students will learn how to use the pre-production, production and post-production process within the world of media and film making.
-This encompasses the various film genres, how they differ, and how do we recreate them?
+This encompasses the various film genres, how they differ, and how to recreate them.

 Samples of the different film genres will be shown and an analysis undertaken.
 The role of the director, producer, screen writer, actor(s), editor and cinematographer are taught and undertaken.
-The main technical skills such has how to use and operate a digital video camera, together with shooting different camera angles are a large part of the filming making process.
+The main technical skills such has how to use and operate a digital video camera, together with shooting different camera angles are a large part of the filming making process within the course.

-Film editing skills will be taught using iMovie including sound, lighting, music, image filters, scene editing, and timing and pacing of sequences.
-Skills relating to film marketing in media will be taught including how to create a movie teaser trailer and poster.
+Film editing skills will be taught using Adobe editing software including sound, lighting, music, image filters, scene editing, timing and pacing of sequences.
+Skills relating to film marketing in media will be taught including how to create a movie teaser trailer and print media poster.

-- Short Film Production & Movie Poster (comedy/action) - Short Film Production, Teaser Trailer & Movie Poster (drama)
+- Short film production and movie poster (comedy/action) - Short film production, teaser trailer and movie poster (drama)

-- Year 10: VCE Media Studies, Photography, From Page to Screen - VCE: Media Studies, Drama, Literature
+- Year 10 Photography, From Page to Screen (Media), Visual Communication Design. - VCE Media Studies, Drama, Visual Communication Design.